 In my experience I feel that police use marijuana as an excuse to unfairly police the minority groups.
 Most of my black friends have experienced police being hostile towards them if suspected to have marijuana.
-If you want to truly show support for the people give them back the freedom to use marijuana legally and responsibly.
+I goyou want to truly show support for the people give them hack the freedom to use marijuana legally and responsibly.
 This would eradicate the underground market for marijuana and eliminate the gang activity.
 Plus it'll get the state government much needed tax dollars.

 I appreciate the opportunity to share with you some ideas to consider.
 First and foremost, cannabis should be removed as cause for interaction between the police and North Carolinians.
 Despite similar rates of cannabis use, Black North Carolinians are far more likely to be arrested and charged with cannabis crimes.
 Overall, a Black person is 3.3 times more likely to be arrested for possession though the rate varies widely by county.
-In Dare County, a Black person is 11.8 times more likely to be arrested; Granville = 11.7 times more likely; Haywood = 11.3 times more likely and Watuaga = 11.2 times more likely.
+In Dare County, a Black person is 1.18 times more likely to be arrested; Granville = 11.7 times more likely; Haywood = 11.3 times more likely; Haywood = 11.3 times more likely and Wastuang = 1.12 times more likely.